danielraffel/n8n-gcp/README.md

 2. **Service Account Key Generation**: Creates and downloads a service account key for the default service account.
 3. **Static IP Check/Create**: Checks for an existing static IP or creates a new one.
 4. **Terraform Config Generation**: Creates a Terraform configuration file (`setup.tf`) to set up a GCP instance with necessary configurations.
+5. **Generates Scripts and Configuration Files**: setup_server.sh, setup_cloudflare.sh, docker-compose.yml, and docker-compose.service

 ### What the Terraform File Deploys:
 The Terraform configuration (`setup.tf`) provisions the following on GCP:
 - A new GCP instance with specified configurations e2 machine type, 60gb boot disk, and standard static IP network interfaces.
-- A static IP address, ensuring the instance is accessible at a consistent IP.
+- Uploads files to the server: /opt/setup_server.sh, /opt/setup_cloudflare.sh, /opt/docker-compose.yml, and /etc/systemd/system/docker-compose.service
-- Optionally, a firewall rule to allow traffic on port 5678, needed for n8n.
+- A firewall rule to allow traffic on port 5678, needed for n8n (but since most will use Cloudflare Tunnel probably unneccessary.)

 ### Server Setup Scripts:
 Two scripts must be run on the server